Its-utsav/the-javascript-typescript/Namaste-JavaScript/05-pure-basics-of-js/08-event-loop.md

     }
   ); // assume will take 2 second to get response from the server
   ```
-- `fetch` will request to the given URL , wait from the response and `Web API` environment
+- `fetch` will request to the given URL , wait from the response in `Web API` environment
 - `console.log("End");` this line use `Web API's` console API and log on console
-- for the `fetch` we have special type of queue known as `Microtask Queue` which has higher priority than normal `Callback Queue`
+- for the `fetch` / promises we have special type of queue known as `Microtask Queue` which has higher priority than normal `Callback Queue`

 - If we have one - one task in `Microtask Queue` and `Callback Queue` and call stack is empty than `Event Loop` will always choose that task in `Microtask Queue` not from `Callback Queue`